 With the ‘traditional’ way of conducting ecommerce, you buy products in bulk, you stock them somewhere and you ship them whenever someone orders them.
 This means you need money to buy the products, you need warehouse storage space to stock your products, you need proper stock control, and you need logistics companies to get the items shipped.

-With dropshipping, you only need to make a deal with a wholesaler of manufacturer that offers dropshipping.
+With dropshipping, you only need to make a deal with a wholesaler of manufacturer that dropships the products.
 Then, if a customer orders something you offer in your online store, it’s the company that has manufactured or bought the products, that stocked them in a warehouse and that will ship the items to the customer.

 So, you don’t need to worry about buying a big stock of products, even though you’re not sure you will sell all of them.
 You also don’t need to rent a warehouse to store your items until they get shipped.
 This also means you don’t have stock that could get out of date, that could get out-of-season or that might end up even worse in case of a fire, flood, or other (natural) disaster in your warehouse.